 - A simple “yes” is all that is required to attest to completing an improvement activity.
 However, in the event of an audit, practices will need to ensure they have documentation confirming the completion of the activity.

-- For group reporting in 2022 and beyond, 50% of clinicians in a tax identification number (TIN) entity must perform the same Improvement Activity for the TIN to receive credit.
+- For group reporting in 2023, 50% of clinicians in a tax identification number (TIN) entity must perform the same Improvement Activity for the TIN to receive credit.

 - Not everyone in the group or TIN has to perform the Improvement Activity at the same time, but they have to perform the same Improvement Activity.
 Clinicians can perform the activity during any continuous 90-day period during the performance year.